yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/cloud-add-endpoint.md

 type: docs
 ---

 A private service endpoint (PSE) can be used to connect a YugabyteDB Managed cluster that is deployed in a VPC with other services on the same cloud provider - typically one that hosts an application that you want to have access to your cluster.
+The PSE connects to a private endpoint attached to a VPC hosting your application over a privately linked service.
 Unlike VPC peering, when connected to a VPC using a private link, you do not need to add an IP allow list to your cluster.

+Setting up a private link to connect your cluster to your application VPC involves the following tasks:

+- Deploy your cluster in a VPC.
 You must create a VPC and deploy your cluster before you can configure a PSE.
+- Create a PSE in each region of your cluster.
+In the case of AWS, you grant access to one or more security principals in the form of Amazon resource names (ARNs); for Azure, you provide the subscription IDs of the services you want to have access.
+- Create a private endpoint on the cloud provider VPC (VNet).

-- To learn how to connect your cluster to an application over a private link using endpoints, refer to [Set up private link](../managed-endpoint-aws/).
+For more information on how to connect your cluster to an application over a private link using endpoints, refer to [Set up private link](../managed-endpoint-aws/).

 ## Limitations

-- Currently, PSEs are only supported for [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/what-is-privatelink.html) and [Azure Private Link](https://learn.microsoft.com/en-us/azure/private-link/).
+- Currently, PSEs are supported for [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/what-is-privatelink.html) and [Azure Private Link](https://learn.microsoft.com/en-us/azure/private-link/).
 - Currently, PSEs must be created and managed using [ybm CLI](../../../managed-automation/managed-cli/).

 ## Prerequisites